Vivek Murthy: Tenure

-On December 3, 2020, Politico reported that Murthy had been nominated by President-elect Joe Biden to return to the role of Surgeon General.
-His nomination was sent to the Senate on January 20, 2021 and confirmed on March 23, 2021, by a vote of 57–43.
-As surgeon general, Murthy leads a force of 6,700 public health officers, with the mission of delivering exceptional care to medically underserved populations both within the United States and abroad.

-Public engagement
+Career in private life (2017–2021, 2025-present)

-Since 2017, Murthy has appeared on various television and radio shows talking about the problem of loneliness, and he has written numerous articles on the subject.
-Murthy states he was shocked by how often he encountered people suffering from severe loneliness during his medical career, and argued that loneliness in America has become prevalent enough to count as an "epidemic".
-Murthy sees loneliness as a root cause that plays a substantial role in many other social problems.
-In April 2020 he published a book about what both society and ordinary people as individuals, can do to reduce loneliness in themselves and others, entitled Together: The Healing Power of Human Connection in a Sometimes Lonely World.
+After his first stint as surgeon general, Murthy appeared on various television and radio shows discussing the loneliness epidemic and wrote numerous articles on the subjects of loneliness and social isolation.
+Murthy stated he was shocked by how often he encountered people suffering from severe loneliness during his medical career, and argued that loneliness in America has become prevalent enough to count as an "epidemic".
+He sees loneliness as a root cause that plays a substantial role in many other social problems.

-Subsequent career
+In April 2020 he published a book about what both society and ordinary people as individuals can do to reduce loneliness in themselves and others, entitled Together: The Healing Power of Human Connection in a Sometimes Lonely World.

 Murthy spoke during the 2020 Democratic National Convention.
+In his speech, described as "uncharacteristically political for a physician who largely eschewed politics" in office, he called for stronger leadership amid the COVID-19 pandemic.

+Second term as Surgeon General of the United States (2021–2025)

+Nomination

 On September 5, 2020, Murthy joined the advisory council of the Biden-Harris Transition Team, which was planning the presidential transition of Joe Biden.
 On November 9, Murthy was announced as one of the three co-chairs of then-President-Elect Biden's coronavirus advisory board, alongside former FDA commissioner David A. Kessler and Yale public health professor Marcella Nunez-Smith.
 Days later, Murthy was named a candidate for United States secretary of health and human services in the Biden administration.

+On 3 December 2020, Politico reported that Murthy had been nominated by President-elect Joe Biden to return to the role of Surgeon General.
+His nomination was sent to the Senate on January 20, 2021, and confirmed on March 23, 2021, by a vote of 57–43.

-Before his Senate confirmation, Murthy disclosed a total of 1.7 million dollars in consulting for Netflix ($547,500), Airbnb ($410,000), Carnival Cruise Line ($400,000), Estee Lauder ($292,500).
+Before his Senate confirmation, Murthy disclosed a total of $1.7 million in consulting for Netflix ($547,500), Airbnb ($410,000), Carnival Cruise Line ($400,000), and Estee Lauder ($292,500).
 He also disclosed hundreds of thousands of dollars in speaking fees from dozens of organizations, for example "$30,000 from Duke University Kenan Institute for Ethics for a speech I gave in January 2021."

+Tenure

+As surgeon general, Murthy led a force of 6,700 public health officers.
 In July 2021, Murthy publicly stated there is "no value" in incarcerating people for cannabis use.
+In September 2021, Murthy criticized social media companies over the presence of COVID-19 misinformation on their platforms.